TMPKKecske/PlayerJoiningAndLeavingAnnouncer/README.md

 | LeftMessageDuration  | int  | 3  | The duration of the message which is displayed when a player leaves the server. |
 ## All available rank colors in scp sl with names:
 https://en.scpslgame.com/index.php/Docs:Permissions
+# Thank you! :D
+For checking out my plugin, I hope you will use it some time in your own server.
+If you have any questions or suggestions contact me on discord: TMPKKecske#9536